Mapping of coherent structures in parameterized flows by learning optimal transportation with Gaussian models: Introduction

 The use of optimal transportation theory to devise nonlinear interpolation has been considered in several works in the pMOR literature, \cite{bernard2018reduced,ehrlacher2020nonlinear,iollo2014advection}.
 Here, we apply optimal transportation to a model of the solution field: as a result, the parametric field of interest $U$ does not have to be neither scalar nor positive and does not have to fulfill conservation of mass over the parameter domain.

 The proposed approach shares relevant features with Lagrangian or registration-based approaches to pMOR (\cite{mojgani2017arbitrary,ohlberger2013nonlinear,taddei2020registration}) and also with the works on Lagrangian coherent structures (LCS, \cite{haller2015lagrangian,peacock2013lagrangian}) in the field of nonlinear dynamics.
 In particular, the feature-based Gaussian model of the field is similar in scope to the registration sensor introduced in \cite{taddei2021space} and also to shock-capturing sensors used for high-order schemes (\cite{nicoud1999subgrid,persson2006sub}).
-On the other hand, we remark that, while our emphasis is on the development of predictive models for parametric systems, LCS literature mainly focuses on the physical understanding --- and subsequently the control --- of chaotic systems.
+On the other hand, we remark that, while our emphasis is on the development of predictive models for parametric systems, LCS literature mainly focuses on the physical understanding --- and subsequently the control --- of chaotic systems. {Furthermore, while registration methods rely on the introduction of a single reference configuration, CDI is inherently Eulerian. }

 As extensively discussed in the example of section \ref{sec:transonic_flow}, our approach might suffer from (i) the presence of boundaries, and (ii) the presence of multiple coherent structures that we wish to track.
 In section \ref{sec:extension}, we discuss how to extend the approach to deal with more complex problems: the key ideas are to replace the Gaussian model with a mixture of Gaussian models and to replace the affine-in-$s$ maps $W_g, T_g$ with suitable nonlinear maps.